ksteve28/Fit-or-Faux/fit_or_faux.md

 <br>

-The data appears to be mostly consistent within it's sample size for county groupings.
-The median data for Adults over 18 was 3,221+/- and the mean data for Adults over 18 was 3,350+/-.
+The median data for Adults over 18 was roughly 3,221. and the mean data for Adults over 18 was roughly 3,350.
 Which made curious as to groupings per county.

 <groupings per county>

 Further into exploratory analysis let's take a look at some data specific samples of the regions within counties most and least at risk for the health conditions.

 The following graphs are census and counties with the lowest prevalence rates.

 <br>
 <div align="center">
 <img src="images/lowest_overweight_est.png" height='300'>